 Encouraging all communities to celebrate the arts with meaningful activities and programs for students, teachers, and the public

-“Learning about the arts is as important to a child’s education as reading, writing, and arithmetic,” said Councilmember Larry Phillips, prime sponsor of recognition.
-“Children with exposure to a diverse arts education grow up with the cognitive skills and ingenuity to enrich their community and work successfully in a variety of fields.”
+“For a child, participating in and learning about the ‘aRts’ is as important as Reading, wRiting and ‘Rithmetic.
+It’s fundamental to their education and development,” said Council Chair Larry Phillips, prime sponsor of the recognition.
+“Children with exposure to a diverse arts education grow up with the cognitive skills and ingenuity to not only enrich their community but work successfully in a variety of fields as well.”

 King County invests in arts and heritage education through 4Culture, a public development corporation chartered by county government to promote arts and heritage programs for all King County residents and visitors.

 WHEREAS, the arts, including dance, music, theatre, and visual arts, are defined as a core subject in Washington State’s definition of basic education and are considered an essential component of a complete and balanced education for all students; and

 WHEREAS, the arts enable students to develop critical thinking and problem solving skills, imagination and creativity, discipline, alternative ways to communicate and express feelings and ideas, as well as cross-cultural understanding—all which support academic success across the curriculum, as well as personal growth; and

 WHEREAS, imagination and creativity are increasingly understood as critical capacities needed for success in the 21st century workforce; and

 WHEREAS, the arts have the capability to transform our schools into places of creativity and exploration, where students want to learn, teachers want to teach, and all members of the learning community are more engaged and motivated; and